vcz-fr/TheFollowUp/_posts/2012/12/2012-12-19-humble-indie-bundle-7.md

     url: "https://www.humblebundle.com/"
     dead: false

-tweet: "As always, a dream come true in this Humble Indie Bundle, including Indie Game: The movie."
+message: "As always, a dream come true in this Humble Indie Bundle, including Indie Game: The movie."
 ---